ae0000/monokae/README.md

 # monokae theme

- This version of monokai is simpler than the normal monokai.
+ This version of monokai is simpler than the normal one.
- Many styles have been kept the same colour.
+ Many styles have been merged so that there are less colours happening.
 To my mind this makes the overall look and feel easier on the eyes.

  I've ported the colours and ideas from the gvim version of monokai.